takluyver/MRS/README.md

 MR Spectroscopy Analysis Code

-This code will be used for the py4data course.
+This code will be used for the py4data working group.